rojvv/classno/README.md

 ## Usage

 To use classno, import the default function exported from `classno`.
-It expects a string literal as its first argument, and a template literal with no substitution as its second argument.
+It expects a template literal with no interpolation or with string literal interpolation in its beginning.

-The first argument should be a valid CSS class name, and the second argument should be a valid CSS (or Stylus) block.
+If passed, the string literal interpolation should be a valid CSS class name, and the rest should be a valid CSS (or Stylus) _block_.
+Otherwise, the contents of the template literal should be valid CSS.

 The function returns the passed class name so it can applied to components without duplication.
 In the built CSS, the first argument (the class name) will